TheAlmightyMight/React-Calculator/calculator/README.md

-A calculator built with React.
-No third party libraries added.
+<h1> A calculator built with React.
+No third party libraries added </h1>

 Goals:
 <ul>